MarkovYu/Python_For_Psychologists_24/_sources/introduction/introduction_1.md

     - Who?
     - What?
     - How?
-- get the necessary software
+- Get the necessary software
 - Ask and answer questions
 - Have a great time